chille137/HarmonicComplexifier/README.md

 ### Audio playback
 ### Midi Export
 ### User Interface
-The Graphical User Interface of the Harmonic Complexifier is a grid-based GUI obtained through the use of CSS Grid layout.
+The Graphical User Interface of the Harmonic Complexifier is a grid-based GUI obtained through the use of <b>CSS Grid layout</b>.
 Thanks to this powerful layout system, a flexibile and responsive layout has been obtained in a more intuitive and easier way.
 For example, the entire page is based on the following grid:
 ```
 .grid-container{
     display: grid;